Operation Destabilise: Further investigation

-Between late 2022 and mid-2023, the Russian government used the Smart network to fund espionage operations.
 TGR Group also allegedly transferred funds from RT, a state-controlled international television network, to Russian-speaking journalists in the UK.
 In 2023, Chirkinyan was involved in transferring funds that allegedly originated from RT and was likely aimed at supporting a UK-sanctioned Russian-language media company in the UK.

 Two groups were stopped in March 2023; Andrejs Jasins, a Latvian national who had travelled to the UK a day prior to his arrest, was stopped at Frankley services on the southbound M5 while driving a Ford Transit.
 He informed police that there was money stored in a storage area beneath the front passenger seat.
 Upon searching it, police discovered that he had been transporting £357,730.95 stored in three bags.
 He pleaded guilty in August 2023 and was sentenced to two years imprisonment.
 Ruslan Kaziuk was stopped at Dover by UK Border Force when he tried to leave the UK in a van registered in Ukraine.
 Although he declared that he was travelling with £500, upon searching his van they found £2.1 million in taped-up packages of money in the door of the van, three cardboard boxes and two shopping bags; HM Revenue and Customs later stated that more than half of the seized money was in Scottish notes.
 He pleaded guilty to money laundering in September 2023 and was sentenced to 68 months imprisonment.

 Another group was discovered on 28 June 2023, when police stopped a vehicle with two occupants, an unnamed individual and Valeriy Popovych, in Twickenham.
 Upon searching the vehicle, police discovered over £60,000 in cash and Popovych was arrested.
 Police later searched his home and discovered a further £130,000.
 Popovych owned an export business, Sprint Commercial Ltd, which bought vehicles from the UK and sold them to Ukraine.
 Upon investigation, his wife, Oksana Popovych, who also worked at the business, was discovered to be linked to another man, Vitaliy Lutsak.
 He acted as a coordinator for Valeriy and Oksana, sending the pair to collect cash from criminals to be laundered, after which vehicles would be bought using said money before being transferred to Ukraine, where money was converted into cryptocurrency.
 Oksana and Lutsak were arrested on 15 May 2024, with a search of Lutsak's computer finding $14 million in cryptocurrency had passed through his cryptowallets; an Excel spreadsheet found during the investigation showed that over £6 million was laundered by the group between August 2022 and June 2023.
 A further connection was made to Kuksov, who controlled a part of the laundered money.
 All of them were found guilty of transferring criminal property and running an unregistered money service on 5 March 2025, with Valeriy Popovych and Lutsak being sentenced on 7 April that year to six years and six months imprisonment.
 Oksana was sentenced to 150 hours of community service and given a two year suspended sentence on 30 May 2025.